dotansimha/graphql-code-generator/docs/plugins/typescript.md

 title: TypeScrip
 ---

-This is the most basic TypeScript plugin and it can generate typings which can be used both in client and server, given a GraphQL schema.
+This is the most basic TypeScript plugin and it can generate typings based on `GraphQLSchema`, which can be used by any other typescript related plugin.

-It generated types for enums, scalars and input types - because those are relevant for both client-side and server-side.
+It generates types for your entire schema: types, input types, enums, interfaces, scalars and unions.

 ## Installation

 Install using `npm` (or `yarn`):

-    $ npm install graphql-codegen-typescript-common
+    $ npm install graphql-codegen-typescript

 ### Examples